itsmyra1006/CreditPulse/README.md

 NEWS_API_KEY=YOUR_NEWS_API_KEY_HERE
 PORT=3001

-Get an Alpha Vantage key from here.
+Get an Alpha Vantage key from https://www.alphavantage.co/support/#api-key.

-Get a NewsAPI.org key from here.
+Get a NewsAPI.org key from https://newsapi.org/.

 3. Install Dependencies:
 You need to install dependencies for both the client and the server.